Broadway hip-hop musical "Hamilton" is the hottest ticket in town this summer, and George Cox is, in a word, ecstatic.

 Nevertheless, Scholet, who has read more than 50 books about Hamilton, was cautious at first.

-"We were shocked and surprised at how humorous and smart it was, and that it was respectful of Hamilton.
+"We were shocked at how humorous and smart it was, and that it was respectful of Hamilton.
 We are the most protective and demanding people of Hamilton ...
 So we were a little nervous about what take Lin-Manuel would have.

 "We came away feeling so inspired.
 We are just really grateful that Lin-Manuel's musical is allowing so many people to get to know him."